 Bangkok is the most visited city in the world.
-It is the jumping off point for many trips to Thailand and the rest of Southeast Asia, with an important international airport, but there's so many more reasons to visit.
+It's the jumping-off point for many trips to Thailand and the rest of Southeast Asia, with an important international airport, but there are so many more reasons to visit.

 Still don't have anywhere to stay?